Janeese Lewis George: Political career

-2020 campaign
+D.C. council

-In 2019, George launched her campaign for the Council of the District of Columbia.
-George was the subject of attack ads by Democrats for Education Reform, an advocacy group that supports charter schools, over claims that she would defund the police.
-She was endorsed by a significant number of progressive groups, including Black Lives Matter, the Working Families Party and the Democratic Socialists of America.
+In 2019, Lewis George launched her campaign for the Council of the District of Columbia.
+Lewis George was the subject of attack ads by Democrats for Education Reform, an advocacy group that supports charter schools, over claims that she would defund the police.
+She was endorsed by a significant number of progressive groups, including Black Lives Matter, the Working Families Party and the Metro DC Democratic Socialists of America.

-George was the first candidate to reach the limit in matching funds through the District's public financing program since it was initiated.
+Lewis George was the first candidate to reach the limit in matching funds through the District's public financing program since it was initiated.
 The program provides matching funds but limits donations to $50 per supporter, of which she had almost 1,200 by March 2020.
 On June 2, she defeated incumbent Brandon Todd by an 11.7-point margin.
 She was elected to the Council of the District of Columbia in November 2020.